-Ask anyone who has ever had to file a claim for property damage how simple filing the claim is and you are bound to get a variety of answers.
+Ask anyone who has ever had to file a claim for property damage today.
+Ask them how simple filing the claim is and you are bound to get a variety of answers.
 Many will tell you that it becomes confusing at times.
-Understanding the insurance policy is daunting in and of itself, but the different people you work with along the way can also be confusing.
+Understanding the insurance policy is daunting in and of itself.
+Mainly there are different people you will work with along the way can also be confusing.
 Knowing who’s who and their role in assisting you can make the claim experience a little easier.

 Your most powerful tool in an insurance loss is your insurance policy.
-The more you understand it, the better you will be able to communicate with those servicing or assisting you with your claim.
+The more you understand it, the better you will be able to communicate it.
+This is true with those servicing or assisting you with your property loss claim.
 Respect the nature and constraints of the roles that everyone plays in servicing your claim.
-Do avoid, when possible, asking them to step outside of their role unless you deem it absolutely necessary.
-Communication and clearly defined roles will make all the difference in the ease of handling your claim.
+Avoid, when possible, asking them to step outside of their role unless you deem it absolutely necessary.
+Communication and clearly defined roles will make all the difference in the ease of handling your property loss claim.